Driftwood Shores Resort

 Driftwood Shores Resort is a beachfront property on the north side of Florence, Oregon, located adjacent to Heceta Beach, about a mile north of the Siuslaw jetties.
-Driftwood Shores was built between 1968–1972, owned and operated originally by Jacob Mann as a condominium and hotel.
+Driftwood Shores was built between 1968 and 1972, owned and operated originally by Jacob Mann as a condominium and hotel.
 In late 1976, Mann defaulted on a $1.45 million loan, and the property was claimed by Master Bank Line Trust of San Diego.

 Driftwood Shores units were subsequently sold to individual homeowners for a total of $2.9 million, and the Driftwood Shores Home Owners Association was formed.
 Most of the Resort's rooms are managed in a rental pool on behalf of individual owners.

 Following a 1985 fire in the restaurant area opposite the lobby entrance, the homeowners association purchased land on its north border to build a new restaurant and conference center.

 Driftwood Shores Resort hosts a variety of events in its facilities, its Bistro, and on the adjacent beach.